viablue/ferment/_posts/2018-02-03-sourdough-starter.md

 date: 2018-02-03
 ---

 Sourdough is always in the air waiting for you when you want to give it a go.
 Tending to a starter is like tending to a houseplant.
 It's a living breathing pet that eats flour and water and gives you bread.
-Like any house plant, you may kill a few before you figure out what you're doing.
+Like any pet, you may accidentally kill a few before you figure out what you're doing.
 Guides and kits describing the process to tend to a starter can be overly complex or leave out essential info or both.
 Sourdough is simple to learn but difficult to master.

 ### Ingredients